snajjar/cardano-shell-docker/README.md

         ...
     }

+Update the `cmd/config.sh` script as well with your relay and block ip/port.

 On the `relay` host, clone this project, then build the docker image.
 Once done, copy from the `local` machine your config files: